Excerpt from the government of Ontario’s ‘Newsroom’

 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Resolute FP Canada Inc., was found guilty of a violation of the Ontario ‘Industrial’ regulation 851/90, section 63 which states,
+Resolute FP Canada Inc., was found guilty of a contravention of the Ontario ‘Industrial’ regulation 851/90, section 63 which states,

 “A process that is likely to produce a gas, vapour, dust or fume, to such an extent as to be capable of forming an explosive mixture with air shall be carried out in an area which has provision for safe disposal by burning under controlled conditions or in an area which,